-Nearly a third of the shops, restaurants, and services in SouthPark are locally owned.
-Adventure through the neighborhood’s various shopping districts and discover the almost 100 local foodie, fashion, and fitness finds that make the neighborhood shine.
+Nearly a third of the shops, restaurants, and services in SouthPark are locally owned, and you can support big dreams by shopping small this holiday season.
+Adventure through the neighborhood’s various shopping districts and fine unique, one of a kind gifts from the 90+ local foodie, fashion, and fitness finds that make the neighborhood shine.

 The newest mixed-use development in SouthPark, Apex SouthPark is an innovative and distinctive district featuring Element SouthPark luxury apartments in two towers, the175-room Hyatt Centric hotel, SouthPark Church, and ground-floor retail and restaurants.
 The development, which opened in 2020, is located across from SouthPark Mall and within Sharon Road, Morrison Boulevard, and Coltsgate Road.
 In addition to popular national brands like Snooze an A.M.
 Eatery, Just Salad, Tiff’s Treats, Steak 48, and more, Apex is also home to home-grown businesses and services to enjoy.

 Morrison is a mixed-use specialty shopping center located at the intersection of Sharon and Colony roads that originally opened in 2006.
 Anchored by Barnes & Noble, the main street-style district is also home to an array of local boutiques, restaurants, and experiences as well as SouthPark Morrison and Inspire apartment homes.

 Located across the street from SouthPark Mall and off of Carnegie Boulevard, Morrocroft Village opened in the early 1990s featuring both national retailers and local boutique shops.
 The shopping district is anchored by Harris Teeter’s flagship store (often called the “Taj Ma Teeter”), which opened in 1993.
 It is also anchored by tenants like Jos A. Bank Clothiers and ABC Spirits.